Select a membership level

 “Best chance for a better future.”

 Hi.
-By becoming a monthly Patron of my work, you’re making my dream of having a world that works way better for everyone, possible.
+By becoming a monthly Copiosis Patron, you’re making a world that works way better for everyone, possible.

 Nothing, really.
 But consider this: there are probably programs in your country providing “welfare” and “aid”.
 You know, a social safety net.
 But most of us must “earn” necessities, while at the same time bear the cost (through taxes) of these “welfare” and “aid” programs.